t-park1112/We-Have-No-Idea/Project-Learning-Package/Learning Package.md

 #### Time: *10min approx*

 Each member should complete [this revision test](scrum-board-quiz.md) and aim to score 100% before continuing.
-The answers can be found under the learning resources section.
+The answers and test can be found under the learning resources section aswell.